-How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+How does the use of derivatives attain the sustainable investment objective?

 Financial derivative instruments ("FDIs") may be used for efficient portfolio management purposes.
 It is not intended to use FDIs for the attainment of the financial product's objective but rather as ancillary investments to, for example, invest cash balances pending rebalance or investment in constituents of the Reference Index.
-Any exposures obtained through the use of FDIs for these ancillary purposes will be aligned with the investment objective of the financial product and would conform to ESG standards substantially similar to those of the Reference Index, or would fall within the quoted percentage of the investments that are not aligned with the promoted environmental and social characteristics (#2 Other).
+Any exposures obtained through the use of FDIs for these ancillary purposes will be aligned with the investment objective of the financial product and would conform to ESG standards substantially similar to those of the Reference Index, or would fall within the quoted percentage of the investments that are not aligned with the sustainable investments with environmental or social objectives (#2 Not sustainable).